kenichiii/pfc-editor/README.md

 new version:

- - new version is set to have nologin mode on, run only from localhost or change system settings class const nologin = true;
+ - is set to have nologin mode on, run only from localhost or change system settings class const nologin = true;

 user account + setttings pfcUserData\Config\Settings file is /_data/users/[logged-user-login-name]/Config/Settings.php